eastgenomics/submit_variants_INCA/README.md

 # submit_variants_INCA
-:warning: **Shiredata and INCA table are live database so be careful when you run the script**
+:warning: **Shiredata and INCA table are live database so be careful when you run the script** :warning:
 ## What does this script do?
 `submit_variant.py` is a python script to submit the variants from csv file (output of variant workbook parser) to Shiredata (INCA table).

-## What are typical use cases for this script?

 This script can be executed as a standalone on Trust PC.
 It should be incorporated into variant workbook parser in the future.

 ## What data are required for this script to run?